winitzki/scall/tutorial/programming_dhall.md

   = λ(x : Bool) → if x then Natural else Text
 ```

-The result of evaluating `f False` is the type `Text`.
+The result of evaluating `f False` is the _type_ `Text` itself.
+The type of `f` is an example of a "dependent type", that is, a type that depends on a value `x`.

-Such functions can be used in type signatures to create functions of dependent types (that is, functions whose types depend on the values of their input arguments):
+Such functions can be used in type signatures to create dependently-typed functions (that is, functions whose types depend on the values of their input arguments):

 ```dhall
 ∀(x : Bool) → ∀(y : f x) → Text